apache/pulsar/site2/docs/functions-api.md

 ### Java context object

-The {% javadoc Context client org.apache.pulsar.functions.api.Context %} interface provides a number of methods that you can use to access the function's [context](#context).
+The {@inject: javadoc:Context:/client/org/apache/pulsar/functions/api/Context} interface provides a number of methods that you can use to access the function's [context](#context).
 The various method signatures for the `Context` interface are listed below:

 ```java
 public interface Context {